google-research/discs/README.md

     * fhmm
 * Combinatorial optimization problems
     * maxcut
-        * graph types: ba, er, optsicom
+        * ba, er, optsicom
     * maxclique
-        * graph types: rb, twitter
+        * rb, twitter
     * mis
-        * graph types: er_density, ertest, satlib
+        * er_density, ertest, satlib
     * normcut
         * nets: INCEPTION, ALEXNET, MNIST, RESNET, VGG
 * Energy based models
     * rbm
     * resnet
     * text_infilling (language model)

+Note that, for running energy-based models and combinotorial optimization problems, `data_root` in the model config should be set correctly.
+For the text infilling, additionally `bert_model` model config should point to the bert model.
+Further information on the data will be found in the following sections.

     ### Run an experiment locally